beauterre/MG-asvg/README.md

 Other things I could do to compress=repeat frames that are still.
 Create and use custom morphic and tweening options in ASVG.js

 ### EDITOR
+I understand that having a serious, free editor is going to make this format.
+However that's quite a tall order.
+But I think I am up for it.
 The editor is NOT finished yet...
-Working on the editor in my free-time: https://hjalmarsnoep.github.io/MG-asvg/editor/editor.html
+Working on the editor in my free-time: https://hjalmarsnoep.github.io/MG-asvg/editor/editor.html if you want to speed the process along, feel free to donate me money, this will push me with my nose in the laptop for a few hours out of sheer guilt for getting money..

 ### USE A TEXT EDITOR
 - make or open an SVG,